CodePathAndroidUcMerced/CatMapAndroid/README.md

 * Register
    * User signs up.
 * Home Screen
-   * splay the campus map, and allow user to search the    location of  a class.
+   * Display the campus map, and allow user to search a class to display its location.
-* Myclass Screen
+* MyClasses Screen
-  * Display user saved classes
+  * Display user's saved classes
 * AllClasses
-  *  Display all course by semester
+  *  Display all course by semester, search by class category or text search.

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

 * Home
-* Myclass
+* MyClasses
 * AllClasses
 * Profile

 **Flow Navigation** (Screen to Screen)

-* Login -> Home -> Register
-* Register -> Home
+* Login -> Register (if new user) -> Home
 * Home -> Search Bar
-* Myclasses -> Main section -> Lab/Disscution
+* MyClasses -> Main section -> Lab/Discussion